UBC-STAT/stat-538/docs/group-project-page.md

 Here is where you’ll include your work from the “Preliminary Results” in your proposal, along with the additional results you planned to conduct, as indicated in the “Methods: Plan” section of your proposal.
-Be sure to incorporate feedback from the teaching team and your peers (as relevant), or make any improvements based on your own improved understanding of the project (now that more time has passed since the proposal).
+Be sure to incorporate feedback received, or make any improvements based on your own improved understanding of the project (now that more time has passed since the proposal).